 While receiving an organ transplant is undoubtedly good news, this type of procedure can also have consequences that interfere with your skin’s health.
 Experienced skin cancer specialist, Ali Hendi, MD, offers on-site transplant dermatology services at his office in Chevy Chase, Maryland.
 The practice focuses on identifying skin changes, including cancer, that can develop after an organ transplant.
-Dr. Hendi and Joy Green, PA-C, offer comprehensive outpatient surgical care to treat disease in the earliest stages when treatment is most successful.
+Dr. Hendi offers comprehensive outpatient surgical care to treat disease in the earliest stages when treatment is most successful.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
 Learn more about your risks for skin cancer after a transplant by calling Dr. Hendi’s office or by requesting an appointment online now.

 When you undergo an organ transplant, your risk for developing skin cancers, like squamous cell carcinomas, increases significantly.
 Cancers that develop in the skin following a transplant can be more numerous and more aggressive.